Many parts of the Caribbean have been facing torrential rain and winds of up to 240km/h as hurricane Matthew descends upon the region.

 As many people brace themselves for a difficult 48 hours, here are 4 simple tips for staying safe during hurricane Matthew:

-If your home is located in an area designated safe by authorities it is important to remain indoors for the duration of the storm.
+As schools across the nation close, if your home is located in an area designated safe by authorities it is important to remain indoors for the duration of the storm.

 Unless there is an evacuation requirement for your area, authorities are urging people to stay in their homes and avoid unnecessary journeys.